Nickslabcode/domain-lookup/README.md

   ![Results view](https://domain-lookup.nikola-nenovski.info/images/results.png)

 - **CDN and WordPress Detection**
-  Detect active CDN services by analyzing response headers and identify if a site is running WordPress.
+  Detect active CDN services by analyzing response headers and identify if a site is running WordPress (In progress).

 - **Search History**
   Maintain a history of recent lookups for quick reference and repeated searches.